I’m Going To Say It: The Beach Sucks

 What is there to do?

 My question when I’m being asked to go to the beach is always this: “What are we going to do?”
 “You can read.”
 I can read?
-That’s something a substitute teacher says to students when they’re half-assing the job.
+That’s something a substitute teacher who’s half-assing the job says to their students.
 I know I can read.
 I don’t need to walk across burning shards and hide under an umbrella to do it.
 “You can relax.”
 Relaxing on the beach is doing what, exactly?
 Staring straight ahead at the water?
 I can enjoy that — for 30 seconds.
 Then what?

 Gorgeous people, barely dressed